 Jadav Molai Payeng is a Jorhat born Mising (a tribe of Assam) individual who has lived his entire life being a forester.
 Being a forester, his love for nature and especially forest was undeniable.
 He works at Majuli and is now the bearer of the title “The Forest Man of India” for his creation-‘Molai Forest’.
 He earned this honor for his marvelous work at creating a forest by planting trees and taking care of it until one fine day at an area of 1,360 acres sandbar of the mighty river Brahmaputra.

 During the year 1979, Payeng who is the forest man of India started working for his own homeland (Majuli) after a shattering flood wiped away many snakes and laid them dead on the bank of the river.
 This made him realise that it was his responsibility to do something about it and started to plant saplings or seeds on a regular basis.

-What makes Molai forest one of a kind is because it is man-made and most importantly made with love.
+What makes Molai forest one of a kind is that it is man-made and most importantly made with love.
 When love touches something, it becomes priceless.
-Everything that belongs there is a boon that was granted by the sweat and hard-work of the forest man of India.
+Everything that belongs there is a boon that was granted by the sweat and hard work of the forest man of India.

 But nothing comes without any struggle.
 He had to also protect the animals from poachers by informing

 Jadav Payeng has been honoured with many awards, the highest of which is Padma Shri in the year 2015.
 He has also received a doctorate degree for all of his contributions as a forester from Assam Agricultural Department and Kaziranga University, Assam.
 He and his work have also been documented in various documentaries like ‘The Foresting Life’ by Aarti Shrivastava and ‘The Forest Man’ by William Douglas McMaster both in the year 2013.